Alien166/Software-Engineering-Project/README.md

 ## Acknowledgments
 We acknowledge the support and contributions from the open-source community, healthcare professionals, and users who have helped shape this Clinic Management System.

-## Disclaimer
-This Clinic Management System is provided as-is, without warranties or guarantees.
-Users are encouraged to review and comply with relevant healthcare regulations and data security standards while using this software.